ErikCohenDev/consensus-council/docs/ARCHITECTURE.md

 - ADR-003: Start with custom orchestration + OpenAI structured outputs vs. LLM framework (CrewAI/LangGraph) for MVP to minimize complexity and maximize speed to market.
 Migrate to CrewAI for v2.
 - ADR-004: Template-driven configuration over hardcoded questions to enable rapid new project type creation.
 - ADR-005: Human-in-the-loop required for strategic documents (Vision/PRD) and consensus deadlocks.
 Automated decisions only for technical implementation docs.
+ - ADR-006: Remove unused legacy service layer and DI container for MVP.
+Keep implementation simple and focused on orchestrator + pipeline until service boundaries are needed by product requirements.

 ### Gate checklist (Architecture → Implementation)